ippontech/blog-usa/posts/ml-sagemaker.md

 ```

-Fetch the container with appropriate alogrithm to use from the list for pre-defined Sagemaker algorithms or provide your own custom container to support custom algorithms.
+Fetch the container with proper algorithm to use from the list for pre-defined Sagemaker algorithms or give your own custom container to support custom algorithms.
 In this case linear-learner algorithm is used which is a pre-defined algorithm.

 ``` python